Lists can be printed, embedded on web pages and shared with classmates.

 Then click the edit button corresponding to your list in the table.

-To open the import dialog, click the “Import words” button at the top of the page:
+To open the import dialog, click the “Import” button at the top of the page:

-Enter in the text area the words you’d like to import in your spelling list.
+Enter in the text area the text you’d like to import in your list.

 You can also paste them from another source like a web page or a text file.